Robert NAVIAUX, et al.

 alternative functional state of mitochondria?
 A small clinical

-unifying theory of pathogenesis for autism called the cell danger
+new unifying theory of pathogenesis for autism called the cell

-showed that all 5 boys who received antipurinergic therapy (APT)
+5-14years, showed that all 5 boys who received antipurinergic

-with a single intravenous dose of suramin experienced improvements
+therapy (APT) with a single intravenous dose of suramin

-in all the core symptoms of autism that lasted for 5-8weeks.
+experienced improvements in all the core symptoms of autism that

-this promising discovery.
-This review introduces the concept of M2
+This review introduces the concept of M2 (anti-inflammatory) and

-stress.
-The pathophysiology of the CDR, the complementary
+pathophysiology of the CDR, the complementary functions of M1

-interactions, and the metabolic underpinnings of behavior are
+the metabolic underpinnings of behavior are discussed as

-discussed as foundation stones for understanding the improvements
+foundation stones for understanding the improvements in ASD

 clinical trial.